-Periodic returns shall accrue on the principal amount of the Capital Securities from (and including) the Issue Date to (but excluding) the First Call Date at a fixed rate of (subject to Condition 5.5(b)) 6.75 per cent. per annum (the "Fixed Rate of Return") and, subject to Condition 3.9, such periodic returns will be payable annually in arrear on each Fixed Returns Payment Date.
+Periodic returns shall accrue on the principal amount of the Capital Securities from (and including) the Issue Date to (but excluding) the First Call Date at a fixed rate of (subject to Condition 5.5(b)) 2.875 per cent. per annum (the "Fixed Rate of Return") and, subject to Condition 3.9, such periodic returns will be payable annually in arrear on each Fixed Returns Payment Date (save that the initial periodic returns payment scheduled (subject to Condition 3.9) for the Fixed Returns Payment Date falling on 22 May 2018 shall be in respect of the period from (and including) the Issue Date to (but excluding) 22 May 2018).

-The amount of periodic returns payable (subject to Conditions 3.9 and 5.5(b)) on each Fixed Returns Payment Date shall be £67.50 in respect of each £1,000 in principal amount (the "Calculation Amount") of the Capital Securities.
+The amount of periodic returns payable (subject to Conditions 3.9 and 5.5(b)) on each Fixed Returns Payment Date shall be £28.75 in respect of each £1,000 in principal amount (the "Calculation Amount") of the Capital Securities, save that the amount of periodic returns payable (subject to Conditions 3.9 and 5.5(b)) on the Fixed Returns Payment Date falling on 22 May 2018 shall be £19.06 per Calculation Amount.